Linda Aranaydo: Career

 Dr. Linda Aranaydo started her career as a preschool teacher at Hintil Native American Children's Center in Oakland, California.
 She continued teaching for 11 years before deciding to go to medical school.
 After attending medical school, and earning her postgraduate medical degree, she started her new career in the medical field.
 After earning her M.D., she worked in a variety of professional settings, from being a medical provider to providing technical assistance and individual teaching services to Indian clinics.
 Dr. Aranaydo was a primary care provider based in Northern California for five years.

 Dr. Aranaydo has also served on several councils and boards.
 In 1977, she served on the Governor's Task Force on Early Childhood Education.
 From 1978 to 1980 she was a part of the California State American Indian Education Council.
 Currently, Dr. Aranaydo is the director of medical services for the California Rural Indian Health Board.
-Aranaydo described how her career goals related to her life experinece in an interview for Changing the Face of Medicine:"Since a young age I had seen the tragic effects of untreated chronic illness in family, friends and elders who were reluctant to seek or unable to obtain health care.
+Aranaydo described how her career goals related to her life experience in an interview for Changing the Face of Medicine:"Since a young age I had seen the tragic effects of untreated chronic illness in family, friends and elders who were reluctant to seek or unable to obtain health care.
 I have lost dear family members in California and Oklahoma to the complications of diabetes.
 My goal was to become a primary care provider and to help provide easily accessible, culturally appropriate quality health care to American Indians and other underserved people."